 All of this points to the need to establish a firm and durable foundation for first-party data as the new linchpin for targeted marketing and personalized commerce.

 Making the transition away from relying on third-party cookies requires the right technology for gathering, managing, enriching and deploying first-party identity data.
 Here are some suggestions for how to build toward that future:

 Establish and maintain direct relationships with consumers: The most robust first-party data assets and the most accurate identity graphs are based on a unique and ongoing relationship with real people.
 This means crafting the best customer experience possible, so that people will feel good about sharing their information with you.

 Centralize PII Data Into a First-Party ID Graph: Collecting permissioned data is only the first step; the real power comes when brands can build a first-party ID graph that synthesizes the best available PII from across all consumer touchpoints.
 This requires a Customer Data Platform (CDP) that can handle messy and multi-sourced PII at a massive scale.

 Build a comprehensive and rich Customer 360 database: With the data in one place and identities resolved, brands should develop and maintain persistent customer profiles that can serve as the basis for analytics and personalization for teams across the operation.

 There’s no quick fix to replace the functionality of the third-party cookie, but a thoroughgoing strategy based on solid first-party data will help insulate brands from the ad ecosystem’s post-cookie convulsions and help them go forth boldly into a third-party-cookieless future.

-For a more detailed look at how to use first-party data to adapt and thrive in a world without third-party cookies, check out our new guide.
+Get detailed look at how to use first-party data to adapt and thrive in a world without third-party cookies.